kevinfiol/otto/README.md

 	{ label: 'banana' },
 ];

-// Choices can also be object literals with custom properties
 // `label` is required.
 Both `value` and `matchOn` are optional. var otherChoices = [
 	{